-Hosted by Mariya Gabriel, Member of European Parliament, Chair of the “Apiculture & Bee Health” Working Group of the EP Intergroup on “Climate Change, Biodiversity, and Sustainable Development ».
+Hosted by Michel Dantin MEP, Chair of the “Apiculture & Bee Health” working group of the EP Intergroup “Climate Change, Biodiversity and Sustainable Development »

 Co-organised with :

 European Professional Beekeepers Association (EPBA)

 Since 2012, the European Bee and Pollination Week is held every year in the European Parliament in Brussels.
 This meeting has become a must-attend event and brings together all stakeholders in the sector: European Members of Parliament, representatives of the EU institutions, beekeepers, farmers, scientists, veterinarians, manufacturers, NGOs and citizens.
 Together, they exchange proposals with public authorities to promote a sustainable beekeeping chain capable of ensuring the sustainability of the valuable service of pollination and its consequences: ecosystem services, biodiversity, production and food security.